Glencairn Aisle: Historical timeline

 1610 – Margaret Cunningham, Countess of Glencairn died in January of this year.

 1628 – John Cunningham of Cambuskeith died in March 1628.

 1630 – James Cunningham, 7th Earl of Glencairn died and was buried in the Glencairn Aisle with his first wife.

+1661 - Last reference to the earl as Lord Superior or Patron of the church.

 1753 – William Coats, the minister, added a sundial that now sits above the cavetto on the west facing crow steps of the south gable end.

 1786 – James, 14th Earl, broke the connection of the Cunningham family with the area by selling the Barony and Estate of Kilmaurs to the Marchioness of Titchfield.

 1787 – The Rev. Alexander Miller was presented to the Kilmaurs congregation as its minister by Lord Eglinton.
 He featured in Robert Burns's 'The Holy Fair' poem.

 1788 – Mr Hamilton of Bardowie, a descendant of the Cunninghams, died at Kilmaurs Place and is the last known burial in the crypt.

+1791 - James Cunningham, 14th Earl of Glencairn died and although buried in Falmouth a requiem service was held in Ayrshire.
+The church and aisle at the time were connected and may have been the venue for the service.

-1793 – the aisle was in a "shameful state of disrepair" however an appeal for funds for restoration was not successful.
+1793 – the aisle was in a "shameful state of disrepair"; however, an appeal for funds for restoration was not successful.

 1800 – Lady Henrieta Don of Newton, sister of the 14th and 15th Earls, and her daughter visited and some minor alterations were carried out shortly after, such as the erection of a lockable gate or door.

 1838 – after the aisle ceased to be used for burials the Church Session was forced to demolish the aisle's north gable end that was in a dangerous condition, resulting in the aisle becoming a free standing structure, shortened north-south by around six feet or 1.8m, with a new gable wall being built.

 1840 (circa) – the roof collapsed and knocked off finials, sections above the cornice, broke the book boards, etc.

 1842 – a pair of Irish navies working on the construction of the Kilmarnock railway attended a burial and afterwards entered the aisle and using their tools, broke into the crypt, leaving it exposed to the elements, so that rubbish, soil and masonry from the aisle and monument filled the crypt.